 Coreso is closely involved in EU projects to find new solutions, working alongside TSOs, market players and other partners.
-For instance, in order to perform a new process in a specific region, Coreso contributes to define, test and implement the new methods, software solutions and processes in collaboration with the TSOs and potentially the other RSC of the concerned region.
+For instance, in order to perform a new process in a specific region, Coreso contributes to define, test and implement the new methods, software solutions and processes in collaboration with the TSOs and potentially the other RCC of the concerned region.

 For several projects, Coreso has been appointed as Convener.
-This role consists in leading the project team, composed by the TSOs and RSC(s) from the region concerned by the project, in order to achieve specific objectives mostly fixed by regulations (draft and submission of a methodology for approval, design, development and implementation of a process in compliance with them).
+This role consists in leading the project team, composed by the TSOs and RCC(s) from the region concerned by the project, in order to achieve specific objectives mostly fixed by regulations (draft and submission of a methodology for approval, design, development and implementation of a process in compliance with them).
 The Convener is also in charge of making the link between the project team and the other region instances, like the National Regulatory Authorities (NRAs), Agency for Cooperation of Energy Regulators (ACER) or market parties.

 To know more about the Network Codes and Clean Energy Package, please consult this ENTSO-E website page.